Living with our Wild Neighbours

 Wild Neighbours went on to become a Wild Cities Champion, which was lovely recogition.

-Since then, I have worked closely with IFAW Southern Africa, and Wild Neighbours awareness signboards have been installed in the key nature reserves around Cape Town.
+Since then, I have worked closely with IFAW Southern Africa, and Wild Neighbours awareness signboards have been installed on eco estates and key nature reserves around Cape Town.

 What motivates you to continue with this project?